rigved-research/segmented-chirp-eis/README.md

 ## 📝 Notes

 - All folder-level `README.md` files contain **detailed reproduction instructions** for the plots corresponding to their figure numbers.
+- Make sure to download required python packages before running ECM fitting scripts
 - Data files must be downloaded separately and placed in the correct folders before running scripts.

 ---